 - Neonatal alloimmune thrombocytopenia (NAIT)

 Increased destruction of platelets is not always caused by the immune system.
 Platelet destruction can occur as a result of abnormal platelet aggregation or endothelial cell injury.
 Both of these occurrences can cause fibrin to form in arterioles and capillaries.
-This leads to platelet activation and consumption.
+This leads to platelet activation and platelet utilization (consumption).
+Platelets are consumed during formation of thromboses.
 Conditions associated with nonimmune destruction and consumptive thrombocytopenia include:

 - Thrombotic thrombocytopenic purpura (TTP)